orsonteodoro/oiledmachine-overlay/CONTRIBUTING.md

  *  Note: Bugs should be filed for the respective maintainers
  *  of the package in question and not hardened@gentoo.org.
 ```
-  - Missing code execution (CE) in C/C++ apps/libs that process user
-    generated content.
-These should be hardened with a minimum of `-fhardened`
-    or all of the set below

-    - `-fstack-protector`
-    - `-D_FORTIFY_SOURCE=2` with `-O1` or above
-    - `-fPIC`
-    - `-fPIE` `-pie`
-    - `-Wl,-z,noexecstack`
-    - `-Wl,-z,relro -Wl,-z,now`

-    These hardening flags need to also be verified.
-This is to mitigate
-    against a CE based Zero Click Attack.

-  - Missing code execution (CE) mitigations in C/C++ daemons or SUID programs.
-    These should be hardened with `-fstack-clash-protection`.
 4. Baseline performance boost
    - Ebuilds with more than half performance drop should be -Oflag boosted one level or until the drop disappears.
    - Ebuilds that take too long to process a task should be max -Oflag level without bugging and without DoSing.